GuyRayOv/Spotify/README.md

-Machine Learning Pipeline Project
+# 🎯 Machine Learning Pipeline Project

-This repository contains a complete, modular machine learning pipeline, developed using a Kaggle dataset.
-The original dataset documentation is available at:
+This repository contains a complete, modular **machine learning pipeline**, developed using a Kaggle dataset.
-{REPOSITORY_PATH}/data/README.md
+The original dataset documentation is available at: `{REPOSITORY_PATH}/data/README.md`

+---

-📘 Project Overview
+## 📘 Project Overview

-The project implements all major stages of a supervised machine learning workflow, including:
+The project implements all major stages of a **supervised machine learning workflow**, including:

-1) Data Preparation – loading, cleaning, and structuring the raw dataset.
+1. **Data Preparation** – loading, cleaning, and structuring the raw dataset.
-2) Exploratory Data Analysis (EDA) – statistical summaries, visualization, and feature insights.
+2. **Exploratory Data Analysis (EDA)** – statistical summaries, visualization, and feature insights.
-3) Data Cleansing – outlier detection and imputation of missing values.
+3. **Data Cleansing** – outlier detection and imputation of missing values.
-4) Feature Engineering & Selection – feature transformation, encoding, and importance ranking.
+4. **Feature Engineering & Selection** – feature transformation, encoding, and importance ranking.
-5) Model Selection & Hyperparameter Optimization – model evaluation and tuning using Grid Search.
+5. **Model Selection & Hyperparameter Optimization** – model evaluation and tuning using Grid Search.

-Each stage is implemented in a dedicated Jupyter notebook (.ipynb) to ensure modularity, clarity, and reproducibility.
+Each stage is implemented in a dedicated **Jupyter notebook (.ipynb)** to ensure modularity, clarity, and reproducibility.

+---

 🧩 Project Structure
 {REPOSITOR_PATH}/